Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Application to PWLR Lyapunov Functions

-This is exactly the condition for which $\ell_\infty$-norm Lyapunov functions need to satisfy for a linear system \cite{molchanov86,kiendl92}.
-This shows that Theorem \ref{th.uncertain} provides us with the framework to utilize the existing linear stability analysis techniques in the literature to construct robust Lyapunov functions for nonlinear systems such as CRNs.
+This is exactly the condition that $\ell_\infty$-norm Lyapunov functions need to satisfy for a linear system \cite{molchanov86,kiendl92}.
+This shows that Theorem \ref{th.uncertain} provides the framework to utilize the existing linear stability analysis techniques in the literature to construct robust Lyapunov functions for nonlinear systems such as CRNs.
 For example, we can verify $\ell_1$ Lyapunov functions of the form $V(x)=\|CR(x)\|_{1}$ directly by replacing condition \eqref{e.lognorm_expression} by

 instead of converting them to the $\ell_\infty$-norm form. \end{remark}